cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [ABCI](../2-main-concepts/architecture.md), [Protobuf](../2-main-concepts/protobuf.md), and of a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase with `MsgRejectGame` and its handling.
-You can get there by following the [previous steps](./reject-game.md) or checking out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/reject-game-handler).
+* You have the checkers blockchain codebase with `MsgRejectGame` and its handling.
+If not, follow the [previous steps](./reject-game.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/reject-game-handler).

 </HighlightBox>

 In the [previous step](./reject-game.md) you added a way for players to reject a game.
 There are two ways for a game to advance through its lifecycle until resolution, win or draw: _play_ and _reject_.

-## The why
+## Why would you reject?

+Game inactivity could become a factor.
 What if a player never shows up again?
 Should a game remain in limbo forever?

-Furthermore, you eventually want to let players wager on the outcome of games and you especially do not want games remaining in limbo if _value_ is tied up in games.
-For this reason, you need to add a way for games to be forcibly resolved in the case a player stops responding.
+Eventually you want to let players wager on the outcome of games, so you do not want games remaining in limbo if they have _value_ assigned.
+For this reason, you need a way for games to be forcibly resolved if one player stops responding.

 The simplest mechanism to expire a game is to use a **deadline**.
 If the deadline is reached, then the game is forcibly terminated and expires.
-The deadline is pushed further back every time a game is played.
+The deadline is pushed back every time a move is played.

 To enforce the termination it is a good idea to use the **`EndBlock`** part of the ABCI protocol.
-The call `EndBlock` is triggered when all transactions of the block are delivered and gives you a chance to do some tidying up before the block is sealed.
-In your case, all games that have reached their deadline will be terminated.
+The call `EndBlock` is triggered when all transactions of the block are delivered, and allows you to tidy up before the block is sealed.
+In this case, all games that have reached their deadline will be terminated.

-How do you find all the games that reached their deadline?
-Maybe with a pseudo-code like:
+How do you find all the games that have reached their deadline?
+You could use a pseudo-code like:

 ```javascript
 findAll(game => game.deadline < now)
 ```

-This approach is **expensive** in terms of computation.
+However, this approach is **expensive** in terms of computation.
 The `EndBlock` code should not have to pull up all games out of the storage just to find the dozen that are relevant.
 Doing a `findAll` costs [`O(n)`](https://en.wikipedia.org/wiki/Big_O_notation), where `n` is the total number of games.

-## The how
+## How can you reject?

 You need another data structure.
-The simplest one is a First-In-First-Out (FIFO) that is constantly updated so that:
+The simplest option is a First-In-First-Out (FIFO) that is constantly updated, so that:

-* The just played games are taken out of where they are and sent to the tail.
+* When games are played, they are taken out of where they are and sent to the tail.
-* The games that have not been played for the longest time eventually end up at the head.
+* Games that have not been played for the longest time eventually rise to the head.

-When terminating expired games in `EndBlock`, you keep dealing with the expired games that are at the head of the FIFO.
+When terminating expired games in `EndBlock`, you deal with the expired games that are at the head of the FIFO.
 Do not stop until the head includes an ongoing game.
 The cost is:

 * `O(1)` on each game creation and gameplay.
 * `O(k)` where `k` is the number of expired games on each block.
 * `k <= n`

-`k` still is an unbounded number of operations.
-But if you use the same expiration duration on each game, for `k` games to expire together in a block, these `k` games would all have to have had a move in the same previous block.
-Give or take the block before or after.
+`k` is still an unbounded number of operations.
+However, if you use the same expiration duration on each game, for `k` games to expire together in a block they would all have to have had a move in the same previous block (give or take the block before or after).
 In the worst case, the largest `EndBlock` computation will be proportional to the largest regular block in the past.
 This is a reasonable risk to take.

-**Remember:** this only works if the expiration duration is the same for all games instead of being a parameter left to a potentially malicious game creator.
+**Remember:** this only works if the expiration duration is the same for all games, instead of being a parameter left to a potentially malicious game creator.

 ## New information

 How do you implement a FIFO from which you extract elements at random positions?
-Choose a doubly-linked list for that:
+Choose a doubly-linked list:

-1. You need to remember the game ID at the head, to pick expired games, and at the tail, to send back fresh games.
-The existing `NextGame` object is a good place for this as it is already an object and expandable.
-Just add a bit to its Protobuf declaration:
+1. You must remember the game ID at the head to pick expired games, and at the tail to send back fresh games.
+The existing `NextGame` object is a useful, as it is already expandable.
+Add to its Protobuf declaration:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/00e81bf/proto/checkers/next_game.proto#L11-L12]
     message NextGame {